 Bedbug bites are no laughing matter.
 Scarring from a bed bugs bites can last a lifetime and infection is common.
 Allergic reactions are also common.

-Bristol Bed Bug Control FAQ’s
+Bed Bug Control FAQ’s

-Getting rid of them and eliminating their spread without professional guidance can cost you a fortune, disrupt your sleep and even your families health.
+Eliminating their spread without professional guidance can cost you a fortune, disrupt your sleep and even your families health.